[Holodeck:

 EMH: Not to mention extremely irritating.
 I can't seem to shut down

-KIM: Computer, end holodeck programme Paris 3.
+KIM: Computer, end holodeck programme Paris Three.
 Computer, arch.
-Either

-the holo-emitters are malfunctioning or the computer's not accepting
+Either the holoemitters are malfunctioning or the computer's not

-voice commands.
+accepting voice commands.
 I'm sorry, Doctor.
-I don't have time to help you right
+I don't have time to help

 EMH: Wait just a minute.